 “To my curly hair gals,” says Campos, “your curls will feel incredible and easy to detangle” after using this shampoo.
 She calls a “must-have go-to” for those with thick hair “in need of moisture,” because the sulfate-free shampoo’s “incredible blend of oils will not weigh hair down, but will de-frizz, silken, and soften it.”

 Best sulfate-free shampoo for tightly curled hair

-Louis says this product is like her favorite Verb Ghost shampoo “but is incredibly effective for tightly curled hair.”
+Louis says this product is like her favorite Verb Ghost shampoo “but for tightly curled hair.”
 When hair is super-curly, you usually have to rely on a conditioner to do the “heavy lifting” of detangling, she explains.
-But “you won’t have to worry about that if you use this,” she says.
-Like the Verb Ghost, this shampoo is also color safe.
+But “you won’t have to worry about that if you use this incredibly effective product” she says.
+Like the Verb Ghost, this shampoo is also color-safe.